openebs/openebs/README.md

 ## Installation and Getting Started

 OpenEBS can be setup in few easy steps.
+You can get going on GCE to try it out quickly here:  https://github.com/openebs/openebs/blob/master/k8s/hyperconverged/tutorial-configure-openebs-gke.md
-We have a Vagrant environment available that includes a sample Kubernetes deployment and synthetic load you can use to simulate the performance of OpenEBS. .
+Also, we have a Vagrant environment available that includes a sample Kubernetes deployment and synthetic load you can use to simulate the performance of OpenEBS.
 Please follow our [Getting Started](k8s/dedicated/README.md) documentation

 ## Status